-Almost six years ago, we set out to answer this question by looking at the average retirement savings of our 2.8 million Dashboard users (anonymized, of course).
+Almost six years ago, we set out to answer this question by looking at the average retirement savings of our millions of Dashboard users (anonymized, of course).
 This allowed us to assess how much people had in their retirement nest eggs, broken down by age, generation, and state.

-This year, in the midst of a global pandemic marked also by market volatility, unemployment spikes, and financial hardship, we took a look at how people’s retirement savings have changed.
+This year, in the midst of a global pandemic marked also by market volatility and unemployment spikes, we took a look at how people’s retirement savings have changed.